Shooter carries out deadly attack in US state of Virginia | DW | 31.05.2019

-Several people have been killed after a gunman opened fire at a government complex in the city of Virginia Beach.
-Virginia state police said the gunman was also killed.
+Several people have been killed after a gunman opened fire at a government complex in the city of Virginia Beach in the US state of Virginia.
+State police said the gunman was also killed.

 Police chief James Cervera said the gunman, a public utilities employee, was also killed.
 Cervera described him as "disgruntled."